Put Your Ideas into Action

-- Update Group Officer Information Please update your group’s officer information in OSOPS so that we’re able to contact you with important updates and information.
+- Update Group Officer Information Please update your group’s officer information in OSOPS and MyPrincetonU so that we’re able to contact you with important updates and information.

 - Meet the ODUS Staff We recommend setting up a meeting with members of the ODUS staff to review policies, procedures, and financial information.
 Email the ODUS Program Coordinator if you would like to discuss any of these topics.

 Set up a New Group Meeting with ODUS